That Blastowitz is a bad motherfu –shut your mouth- talking about BJ.

 I’m not sure what to make of this game.
 I had a wild time with the cut-scenes but honestly can’t recall much of the fights and the plot is just filler for the scenes too, not really building to anything epic other than BJ and Engel facing off (which, naturally, happens in a cut-scene rather than us getting to put her to rights).
 There are some side missions such as finding enigma codes to unlock Nazi bosses, but is BJ really the guy to sit there cracking codes?

-WII keeps teasing things that might have turned it into an extraordinary game but then doesn’t follow through, except in a cut-scene.
 For a moment, during the opening scenes, I thought BJ was going to spend the entire game in a wheelchair; dealing with typical shooter situations was immediately thrilling; having to put down the gun to wheel, navigate around things, avoid stairs, but it was only a few moments in the opening level, then back to the generic.
-Imagine how cool it would have been to keep him in there - assign different folks with skillsets to push you around, upgrade your chair … it could have been amazing.
+Imagine how cool it would have been to keep him in there - assign different folks with different skillsets to push you around, upgrade your chair … it could have been amazing.

 Occasionally WII really seems to be bravely breaking conventions; Anya heavily pregnant and in a fire-fight, Sigrun’s story, BJ’s backstory, the black-comedy moments, but they don’t go anywhere and then there’s stuff like those Stilts and the super-suit which just disappears; I thought it would return for a boss battle, a nod to Hitler’s mecha-suit at the end of W3D (maybe they’ll keep it for WIII) but like so much in WII, it’s forgotten about – like the whole Precursor thing.